 The property was probably withdrawn or a bankruptcy was filed which puts a hold on sale proceedings.
 You can verify this by checking the Allen County Clerk’s website.
 It may also have been the final week of advertising.

-The confirmation awards the purchaser possession of the property.
-Until it is filed, any investment in the property is risky for two reasons; first, you do not yet own the property and have not been awarded a right to possession and second, the defendant can still redeem the property.
+No. The confirmation awards the purchaser possession of the property.
+You do not yet own the property and have not been awarded a right to possession and the defendant can still redeem the property.

 There are no keys for these properties.